securehardware-bi0s/InCTF-HW-Quals-19/RF/SatelliteCapture/README.md

 ### Challenge Description:
-We managed to capture the transmissions that Agent Smith was using.
+We managed to capture an transmission from the Apollo-11.

-We aren't able to decode, how about you give it a shot?
+What was it trying to send ??

 Solution:
 The given file is the audio capture of Morse Code.